 The Partnership will be responsible for meeting all data requirements of SCFS within 30 days of receiving data from the teachers.
-CTK client and program information must be entered into the First Steps Data Collection system (FSDC).
+CTK client and program information must be entered into the First Steps Data Collection system (FSDC) withinduring the program year that begins starting July 1, regardless of whether program activities (home visits) occurred prior to July 1. -Partnership staff are responsible for obtaining complete pre- and post-surveys from CTK parents.
+Partnerships are also responsible for sending and obtaining complete teacher surveys from 5K teachers who have one or more CTK children enrolled in their classroom.
+Partnerships will use the CTK surveys provided by SC First Steps.